uga-libraries/hub-monitoring/README.md

 collection_summary.py

-- input_directory (required): the directory with the folders to be summarized, which must be the directory containing the status folders
+- input_directory (required): the directory with the folders to be summarized, which must be the directory containing the status folders ("born-digital")

 format_list.py